sajeetharan/graphql/spec/Section 3 -- Type System.md

 ### Union Extensions

 UnionTypeExtension :
   - extend union Name Directives[Const]?
-UnionMembersDefinition
+MemberTypesDefinition
   - extend union Name Directives[Const]

 Union type extensions are used to represent a union type which has been